 Frequently, a builder might want to classify electricians as independent contractors, even though they are technically working for the builder.
 However, anyone who is under the builder’s control and direction must be classified as an employee per the law.
 As a result, the builder must purchase a workers’ compensation policy to cover the electricians and any other construction workers who fall under their control.

-Hire Wingate, Russotti, Shapiro, Moses & Halperin, LLP for Construction Injury Cases
+Hire Wingate, Russotti, Shapiro, Moses & Halperin, LLP for NY Construction Injury Cases

-If you or someone you know has been injured in a construction accident, it is crucial to seek out the help of a construction accident case lawyer.
+If you or someone you know has been injured on a construction site, it is crucial to seek out the help of a NY construction accident lawyer.
 Our lawyers specialize in helping those injured in construction accidents and can help you get the compensation you deserve.
 We will work with you to build a strong case and fight for your rights.
 If you have been wrongfully injured in a construction accident, contact Wingate, Russotti, Shapiro, Moses & Halperin, LLP to help you get the justice you deserve.
 Call (212) 986-7353 today.